 Dr. Mark Mussman is the Education Coordinator at Mercy Neighborhood Ministries, Cincinnati, Ohio.
-I asked Mark about his perception of the new GED® test.
+I asked Mark about his perception of the latest edition of the GED® test.

-Kate: The new GED test was introduced in January 2014, what is your perception of the new test?
+Kate: The new GED test was introduced some years ago and what is your perception of the new test?

 Dr. Mark: The new GED test is an opportunity for students to demonstrate critical thinking and job-readiness skills.

 There are two major differences, besides cost, to the new test: form and content.
 Although there was a computerized version of the 2002 GED Test, it was structurally the same – relying mainly on multiple choice questions.

 The form of the new test includes multiple choice questions, but also requires computer skills, such as dragging and dropping, plotting points on a graph, and manipulating drop-down menus.
 This a giant leap for many of our students who are both older (out of the workforce for many years) and computer uncertain.

 In terms of content, the former test contained mostly “recall” items, in which the information was presented on the page and students were tasked with distilling the information and answering questions directly.

 The new test consists of more complicated problems, which are built upon Webb’s Depth of Knowledge.
 Students are required to use critical thinking skills to inform their choices.
 Correct answers will consist of comparing and contrasting ideas and making specific determinations based on the observations they make.
 In essence, students are being asked to become expert problem-solvers.

 We had been preparing for the change over the past several years by getting students to understand the differences between simple and complex methods.

 Simple methods do not need multiple steps, while complex methods rely on patterns, multiple steps, and synthesizing ideas in order to solve a problem.
 Students looking for a magic method of solving problems do themselves a severe disservice since they need to be dynamic problem-solvers in order to conquer the GED test.